tlon-team/issues-to-projects/README.md

 *   Replace placeholder values (e.g., `YOUR_GITHUB_ORGANIZATION`, `YOUR_PROJECT_NUMBER`, `YOUR_GITHUB_PAT`, `YOUR_REPO_1`, `YOUR_PATH_TO/add-issues-to-project.yml`) with your actual data.
 *   Make scripts executable: `chmod +x script-name.sh` (e.g., `chmod +x add-all-existing-issues-to-project.sh`).

-## Recommended Workflow
+## Usage

-This section outlines the recommended order for using the scripts to set up automated issue tracking for new issues and to handle existing issues.

-**Part 1: Initial Setup (For Automating *New* Issues)**
+**Part 1: Initial setup (for automating *new* issues)**

 This part focuses on configuring GitHub Actions to automatically add newly created issues to your project.
-These steps are typically done once.
+These steps are typically done only once.

 1.  **`automate-github-secrets.sh`**
     *   **Purpose**: Securely provides the necessary GitHub Personal Access Token (PAT) to your repositories.
 This PAT allows the GitHub Action (deployed in the next step) to add issues to your project.